splanck/vlibc/vlibcdoc.md

 ## Scheduling

 `sched_yield` allows a thread to voluntarily relinquish the CPU, letting other runnable threads run.
-It simply issues the operating system's `yield` syscall when available or falls back to the host implementation.
+When the `SYS_sched_yield` syscall is available it is invoked directly.
+Otherwise the function falls back to `nanosleep` with a zero timeout.

+Declared in `<sched.h>`.

 ```c
 int sched_yield(void);